 This particular solution is best described in a new coordinate system $(\xi, \eta)$ with $\eta$ as defined before, and $\xi = q_1 x + q_2 y$ with relatively prime integers $q_1, q_2 \in \Z$, i.e.\ $\gcd(q_1, q_2) = 1$.
 When $\gcd(p_1, p_2) = 1$ then there exist relatively prime integers $q_1, q_2 \in \Z$ with $p_2 q_1 - p_1 q_2 = 1$ (see, e.g., \cite[Thm25]{HardyWright79}), such that the vectors $\bq = (q_1, q_2)$ and $\bp = (p_1, p_2)$ are a basis of the lattice $\Z^2$.
 The vector $\bq$ is unique up to adding multiples of $\bp$.
 We choose the unique $\bq$ that makes the angle between $\bp$ and $\bq$ as large as possible, equivalently $|\bp \cdot \bq|$ as small as possible.
 For given fixed $\bp$ this basis of $\Z^2$ is as close as possible to an orthogonal basis.
 The linear transformation from $(x,y)$ to $(\xi, \eta)$ preserves periodicity and volume.
 The Laplacian in the $(\xi, \eta)$ coordinates reads

-where we have defined $p^2 := p_1^2 + p_2^2$ and $q^2:= q_1^2 + q_2^2$.
-We note that our choice of $\bq$ implies that $|\bp \cdot \bq / p^2| \le 1/2$.
+where $p^2 := p_1^2 + p_2^2$ and $q^2:= q_1^2 + q_2^2$.
+Note that the choice of $\bq$ implies that $|\bp \cdot \bq| / p^2 \le 1/2$.
 The mixed term in the Laplacian appears because the chosen coordinate system is not in general orthogonal.
 For our purposes it is crucial to preserve periodicity and volume, so that instead of orthogonality we just require that the determinant of the linear map from $(x,y)$ to $(\xi, \eta)$ has determinant~1.

 Now consider the linearisation of \cref{eq:euler} about $\psi(p_1 x + p_2 y)$ written in the new coordinate system.
-The perturbed solution is $\psi(\eta) + \ve\phi(\xi,\eta,t)$ and considering only the first order terms in $\ve$ we obtain the linear governing equation for the perturbation $\phi$ as
+The perturbed solution is $\psi(\eta) + \ve\phi(\xi,\eta,t)$ and considering only the first order terms in $\ve$ the linear governing equation for the perturbation $\phi$ is